 Whether you’re moving into your first home, or simply enjoying a spending spree, splashing out on new furniture is both a treat and joy.
 It also requires some serious thought, as you will have to live with your choices for some time to come.
 So, bear in mind that there are a few things to consider, so check out our furniture shopping guide!

 Match Your Needs and Your Budget

 What you need is one thing, why you need it is another.
 Sometimes it’s better to buy a plant and place it in the space of something you might manage to save up for, rather than spending on a piece of furniture that is temporary.
 Set aside a budget and stick to it.
-Wait for the sales if something is not so urgent, and plan wisely.
+If something is not so urgent, then wait for the sales.
 Secondhand is always worth a look too – scour the small ads of local papers, internet free ads, or visit local charity shops and boot fairs for bargains.